A Profile of Youth and Young Adults in Baltimore

 The Transition to Adulthood

-• The share of teens in Baltimore who are not in school and not working has fallen by more than 50% since 2015.
-Young people, ages 16 to 19, who were not in school (full- or part-time) or employed (full- or part-time) fell from 15% in 2015 to 7% in 2021.
-This statistic was sitting well above state and national averages for more than a decade, but Baltimore’ rate is now on par with the national rate (7%) and nearly matches Maryland’s rate (6%).
+• After six years of progress, Baltimore saw an uptick in teens not in school and not working.
+The share of young people ages 16 to 19 who were not in school (full- or part-time) or employed (full- or part-time) inched up from 7% to 8% between 2021 and 2022, after a large improvement from 15% in 2015.
+This statistic was sitting well above state and national averages for more than a decade, but Baltimore’s rate is now close to both the national rate of 7% and the state rate of 6%.

-• In 2021, about 1 in 6 young adults across Baltimore were not in school, not employed and had only a high school diploma.
-This statistic helps to gauge if young people, ages 18 to 24, are struggling to transition to adulthood.
-The share of young adults in this category fell from a high of 25% in 2009 to 14% in 2019 before slightly increasing to 16% in 2021.
+• In 2022, nearly 1 in 6 young adults across Baltimore were not in school, not employed and had only a high school diploma degree.
+This statistic helps to gauge if young people ages 18 to 24 are struggling to transition to adulthood.
+The share of young adults in this category fell from a high of 25% in 2009 to 14% in 2019 before slightly increasing to and holding at 16% in 2021 and 2022.

-• The share of young Baltimoreans who had completed or were enrolled in college jumped by 35% in the last 15 year.
-One positive change for the city: The percentage of young residents, ages 18 to 24, who fit this statistic has steadily increased since 2006, climbing from 43% in 2006 to 58% in 2021.
-The city rate now exceeds both the statewide (55%) and national (49%) averages.
+• The share of young Baltimoreans who had completed or were enrolled in college decreased by seven percentage points in one year.
+While the percentage of young residents ages 18 to 24 who fit this statistic substantially increased from 43% in 2006 (first year available) to 58% in 2021, it dropped to 51% in 2022.
+This rate now falls in between the statewide average of 53% and the national average of 48%.

 Safety

-• Across Baltimore, 40 teens ages, 15 to 19, died in 2020.
-While the city’s annual count fluctuates, it has hovered between 20 and 50 deaths per year in recent years.
-This statistic has also increased each year for the last two years.
+• Across Baltimore, 35 teens ages 15 to 19 died in 2021.
+While the city’s annual count fluctuates, it has hovered between 22 and 41 deaths per year over the last decade.
+Although this number increased from 2018 to 2020, it decreased in 2021.

 Health

 • Tobacco use fell by almost 50% among Baltimore’s high schoolers.
-The share of high school students who were actively using tobacco products declined from 29% in 201415 to 15% in 202122.
+In positive trends for the city: The share of high school students who were actively using tobacco products (at least once in the past month) declined from 29% in 20142015 to 15% in 20212022.
 During this same period, marijuana use also decreased (23% to 19%), while alcohol use initially increased and then declined (from 19% to 22%, then down to 16%).

 Mental Health

-• Nearly 1 in 4 high school students across Baltimore seriously considered attempting suicide.
-This statistic increased from 16% in 201314 to 23% in 202122, two percentage points higher than the statewide average in 202122.
+• Nearly 1 in 4 high school students across Baltimore seriously considered attempting suicide in the previous year.
+This statistic increased from 16% in 2013 to nearly 21% in 20222023.
+This rate is higher than the statewide rate of in 17.9% 20222023.

 Teen Births

-• The teen birth rate across Baltimore has fallen dramatically since the early 2000s The rate of live births per 1,000 teens, ages 15 to 19, has fallen 43 percentage points — starting at 71.1 in 2003 and last reported as 27.8 in 2019.
-Despite this progress, the citywide rate still sits above the statewide rate of 13.9 live births per 1,000 teens.
+• The teen birth rate across Baltimore has also fallen dramatically since the early 2000s.
+The rate of live births per 1,000 teens ages 15 to 19 has dropped by 64% — starting — starting at 71.1 in 2003 and last reported as 25.4 in 2021.
+Despite this progress, the citywide rate still sits at nearly two times the statewide rate of 13.4 live births per 1,000 teens.

 More Data and Resources on Baltimore Youth and Young Adults